utsab/lab-tree/web-development/week-1/commandline/exercises.md

 # Command Line Exercises

 * What is "bash"?
 What is shell?
+(Hint: Read *Learning the Bash Shell* [Chapter 1](https://www.safaribooksonline.com/library/view/learning-the-bash/0596009658/ch01.html).) for a quick history lesson on bash)

 * What strategy will you use to learn/practice the commands?